peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 Where a node runs continuously, subscription messages are received promptly.
-A node may have periods when it is awake and periods of sleep: the gateway's default behaviour is to attempt to send the message immediately.
-If this fails the message is queued for when the node wakes.
+A node may have periods when it is awake and periods of sleep: the gateway's default behaviour is to queue MQTT messages for when the node wakes.
+This may be changed such that the gateway tries to send the message immediately, only queueing it on failure.

 There are tradeoffs relative to running an `mqtt_as` client, notably in cases where connectivity between the node and gateway is temporarily lost.